 Benefits of Progressive Betting

-Many luminaries in the blackjack world have written long and hard on how progressive betting and flat betting often end up yielding the same results over the long term.
+Many luminaries in the blackjack game world have written long and hard on how progressive betting and flat betting often end up yielding the same results over the long term.
 However, proponents of progressive betting strategies have dismissed these claims, instead stating that progressive betting isn’t just superior to using a flat betting strategy but can also yield better profits than the arcane but highly effective practice of card counting.

 To card counters and flat betting strategists, the idea of increasing your bet after a winning hand was irrelevant because the chance of playing two winning hands in a row wasn’t any more likely than playing two lowing hands in a row.